TQLuan/Pistazien-Denoiser/Readme.md

     - metrics_utils.py: Interface for the GUI.
     - noise_addition_utils.py: Add noise on wav file.
   - Models
-    - DEMCUS: For the storage of DEMCUS model.
+    - DEMUCS: For the storage of DEMUCS model.
-      - denoiser: The implementation of DEMCUS.
+      - denoiser: The implementation of DEMUCS.
       - demcus_model_port.py: The interface for GUI.
     - DTLN: For the storage of DTLN model.
       - DTLN_model.py: The implementation of DTLN.